Women typically shave their armpits and then minutes later apply chemicals directly on those open pores.

 So toss that brand name deodorant!
 Your skin deserves better.

-There are a few healthier option, but I haven’t found them to work very well.
-Primal Pit Paste makes it very similar to this recipe, but with scents and I highly recommend it if you don’t want to make your own.
+Primal Pit Paste makes it very similar to this recipe, but with scents, and I highly recommend it if you don’t want to make your own.

 This homemade deodorant works excellently.
 Even for 3 teenage boys and my steel working husband!

-Coconut oil is a wonderful: it is anti-viral, anti-bacterial and anti-fungal.
-I use expeller pressed coconut oil, because it has no smell, but if you enjoy the coconut smell, go for virgin coconut oil.
+I use expeller pressed coconut oil, because it has no smell, but if you enjoy the coconut smell, go for the virgin coconut oil!

 Baking soda is a great deodorizer and combats offensive smells.

-Homemade Deodorant
+Homemade Deodorant Recipe

 Ingredients:

-1/2 cup baking soda (find baking soda here)
+1/2 cup baking soda

 1/2 cup arrowroot powder (Find arrowroot powder here)

-2/3 cup coconut oil, melted (Find coconut oil here)
+2/3 cup coconut oil, melted

 Directions:

-Mix the baking soda and arrowroot powder with a fork.
 Pour in the melted coconut oil and stir until there are no clumps and all is incorporated.

-Leave the container in the bathroom.
+Store the container in a cool place in the bathroom.

 Take out about 1/2 teaspoon (I use the back of my fingernail to “scoop” it), allow it to rest against your skin for a couple seconds (letting it warm) and then rub it into your armpit.